Aditya-2407-G/CatoffAssignment/README.md

 ## Usage/Examples

 - Register or Log in: Create an account or log in to access the app.
 - View the current challenges going on
 - Join a challenge of you choice
 - navigate to the challenge using the join challenge button
 - Create a new challenge of you choice

+## Architecture

+- Login and Signup using Appwrite
+- Logged in user can change their password
+- View Games - View all the games created by the users and a user can select a game and join that game
+- Add Game - User can add a game giving information like - name of game, type of game, description, Image and date of start and finish
+- Your Created Games - user can see the games that he has created
+- Your Challenges - User can see the games that he is a part of
+- Pedometer game - User starts a pedometer tracker when he starts a challenge

 ## Installation